-How to Save $20 on Energy in May (or any warm month)
+How to Save $20 on Energy in April (or May)

 So let's go through each of the following 5 tips: